 She sucked in a breath, hopped backward, sat in the mud.
 She crossed the foot over her knee, saw it was sliced from one side to the other across the ball, blood flowing in thick trickles.
 The cut looked deep.

 Devin fought for breath.
-It seemed to be looking, somehow, at her.
+It felt like the thing was looking, somehow, at her.
 Regarding her.

 She couldn’t run.
 Couldn’t even walk.